ezylang/EvalEx/docs/concepts/date_time_duration.md

 System.out.println(result); // will print "EvaluationValue(value=PT12H4M30S, dataType=DURATION)"
 ```

-The string representation of a duration is here in SO format, meaning 12 hours, 4 minutes and 30 seconds.
+The string representation of a duration is here in ISO-8601 format, meaning 12 hours, 4 minutes and 30 seconds.

 ### Passing other Date-Time Types as variables